-17 ways to cut the cost of driving
+17 ways to save money on driving

 If you're lucky enough to have a car as a student, you'll know just how expensive they can be to run.
 We've got some tips on how to cut costs!

-However, it's true that depending on where you live and if you're having to commute to uni, having a car is simply a necessary expense that you need to fork out for.
+The unfortunate truth, however, is that depending on where you live and if you're having to commute to uni, having a car is simply a necessary expense that you need to fork out for.